bennieboj/BlishHud-Mounts/README.md

   - Lower: faster reaction, but might cause flickering depending on framerate etc.
   - Higher: less flickering, but slower change of state (to and from IsPlayerGlidingOrFalling).

-#### Tap Threshold
-The threshold to determine whether a [module keybind](#the-module-keybind) press (press and release) is a "tap" (in milliseconds, 1000 milliseconds is 1 second).
-Used in ["Apply instantly on tap"](#apply-instantly-on-tap).
-Set to 0 to completely disable taps.
+#### Block sequence from GW2
+When checked, the sequence is not sent to GW2 otherwise it is sent to GW2.

 #### Display the module on the loading screen
 Either display or not display the module on the loading screen.

-#### Block sequence from GW2
-When checked, the sequence is not sent to GW2 otherwise it is sent to GW2.

 #### Mount automatically after loading screen
+Activate later feature.
+Sometimes it's not possible to apply an action.
-StoreThingForLaterActivation: keeps track of which character is mounted on which mount and re-applies this afterwards.
+This feature keeps track of which character is mounted on which mount and re-applies this after the loading screen.
 Only applicable on mounts, since for other actions we cannot determine if it's in use via the API.
+This is also used when you choose a mount action during a loading screen.

 #### Out of Combat queuing
 When using an mount that cannot be used in combat we automatically queuing this action when out of combat.

 Settings related to out of combat queueing:
+  - Combat Launch mastery unlocked
-  - enable
+  - enable out of Combat queuing
   - display a spinner when active
   - positioning the spinner on the screen
-  - Combat Launch mastery unlocked

 The following actions are usable in-game when in combat:
 - For both [Skyscale](https://wiki.guildwars2.com/wiki/Skyscale_(skill)) and [Skyscale mastery](https://wiki.guildwars2.com/wiki/Skyscale_(mastery_skill)) when the [Combat Launch Mastery](https://wiki.guildwars2.com/wiki/Combat_Launch) is unlocked.